Paddelu/Blackjack/README.md

 # Blackjack
-TODO:
-2. Main menu
-3. More player slots
-4. Sounds/music
-5. somekind of character/ background art
+Last update: 29.12.15

+How many wins can get against the dealer in a row?

-1. Open View.html with browser.
+1. Open index.html with browser.
 2. Press hit to deal more cards.
-3. Press stop to pass turn to AI
+3. Press stop to pass turn to the dealer.
-4. Popup will show game result
+4. Popup will show game result.
+5. Game will save the highest score along with player name.